How to Determine Buyer Intent For SaaS Products

 • Social media reach, etc.

 In the initial stage, you don’t have to dig too deeply into your second-party data.
-Just focus on user engagement, search behaviour and social media patterns.
-Once you get your both first and second party data, you can better visualise your buyer’s intent.
+Just focus on user engagement, search behavior, and social media patterns.
+Once you get your both first and second-party data, you can better visualize your buyer’s intent.

 6. Interest in Follow-Ups